jaimelopesflores/magalu-code-challenge/README.md

 Tests are indispensable if you want to have a stable and reliable microservice.
 In this project only 2 unit tests were implemented.
 The test suite must cover almost all the code of an app to be almost totally sensitive to changes.

 ### Logging
-The logging is being done with _print_s in this project.
-For a good monitoring, rich logs are essential.
+There are poor logs (using print) this projects.
+For a good monitoring, rich and structured logs are essential.

 ### Security
 I did not implemented security at all (Django has a built-in security module).
 At the least for the service api some JWT or Basic Auth validation should be implemented.